Azure/maximo/README.md

 This repository provides deployment guidance, scripts and best practices for running IBM Maximo 8.5.0 on OpenShift 4.8.10 using the Azure Cloud.

+> 🚧 **WARNING** this guide is currently in early stages and under active development.
+If you would like to contribute or use this right now, please reach out so we can support you.

 ## Getting Started

 To move forward with a Maximo install you will need a few basics:

-* An active Azure subscription with a quota of at least 40 vCPU allowed for your VM type of choice.
+* An active Azure subscription
+  * A quota of at least 40 vCPU allowed for your VM type of choice (Dsv4 recommended).
 Request [a quota increase](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/regional-quota-requests) if needed.
-  * We have been using Dsv4 VMs with great success.
+  * You will need owner permissions or have someone with owner permissions within reach.
 * A domain or subdomain.
 If you don't have one, you can register one through Azure using an App Service Domain.
 * Access to the IBM licensing service for IBM Maximo.

+These are normally provided by your organization.
+You will only need the IBM License for Maximo during the last few steps.
+Once you have secured access to an Azure subscription, you need a few more things:

 * An Application Registration (SPN) with Contributor and User Access Administrator access on the Subscription you are intending to deploy into.
 * OpenShift Container Platform up and running on a cluster with at least 24 vCPUs active for the worker nodes.
 You can deploy Azure Red Hat OpenShift or [OpenShift Container Platform](/docs/openshift/ocp/README.md).

-* (Optional) Azure Files Storage Account if you are intending to use the [Azure Files CSI drivers](https://github.com/kubernetes-sigs/azurefile-csi-driver)
+An Azure Files storage account is optional if you are intending to [use  Azure Files](docs/azure/using-azure-files.md) in your deployment.

+> 💡 **TIP**: It is recommended to use a Linux, Windows Subsystem for Linux or macOS system to complete the installation.
+You will need some command line binaries that are not as readily available on Windows.

 For the installation you will need a few programs, these are: `oc` the OpenShift CLI, `openssl` and `kubectl`.
 You can [grab the OpenShift clients from Red Hat at their mirror](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/stable/).
 This will provide the `oc` CLI and also includes `kubectl`.
 You can install `openssl` by installing the OpenSSL package on most modern Linux distributions using your package manager.

-> [!NOTE]
-> It is recommended to use a Linux, Windows Subsystem for Linux or macOS system to complete the installation.
-You will need some command line binaries that are not as readily available on Windows.

-Knowledge of Kubernetes is not required but seriously recommended as a lot of Kubernetes concepts will come by.
+Knowledge of Kubernetes is not required but recommended as a lot of Kubernetes concepts will come by.

 After these services have been installed and configured, you can successfully install and configure Maximo Application Suite (MAS) on OpenShift running on Azure.